 Credit card issuers have been increasingly focused on business cards the past few years, and as a result we’ve seen a lot of innovation in this space.

 One of the things I love about Chase is how they create families of cards that can be used to complement one another and accrue the same points.
-I think there’s no better collection than Chase’s Ink Card portfolio, which includes the Ink Business Preferred℠ Credit Card, Ink Business Cash℠ Credit Card, and Ink Business UnlimitedSM Credit Card.
+I think there’s no better collection than Chase’s Ink Card portfolio, which includes the Ink Business Preferred℠ Credit Card (review), Ink Business Cash℠ Credit Card (review), and Ink Business Unlimited℠ Credit Card (review).

-So in this post I wanted to look at seven reasons you should consider picking up one — or ideally multiple — Ink Cards.
-As a reminder, each of these cards are considered separate products (I have all three of these cards now).
-See this post for more details on the process of applying for Chase business cards.
+In this post, I wanted to look at several reasons you should consider picking up one — or ideally multiple — Ink Cards.
+As a reminder, each of these cards are considered separate products (I have all three of these cards).
+Learn more about the process of applying for Chase business cards.

 You can potentially get the trifecta of the Ink Business Preferred, Ink Business Cash, and Ink Business Unlimited, and pay just a single annual fee.
 That’s because the Ink Preferred has a $95 annual fee, while the two other cards have no annual fees.

-Typically when there’s a premium and no annual fee version of a card there’s no benefit to holding onto multiple types of the card, though that’s not the case here.
+Typically when there are a premium and no annual fee version of a card there’s no benefit to holding onto multiple types of the card, though that’s not the case here.
 There are very much benefits to having two or three of these cards.

 Here are the bonus categories offered by the cards: